wp-plugins/frontend-uploader/readme.txt

 This plugin supports multiple uploads for modern browsers.
 Multiple file uploads are enabled for default form.
 To use it in your custom shortcode add multiple="" attribute to file shortcode.

-Here's example of default form (you don't need to enter all that if you want to use default form, just use [fu-upload-form]):

-`[fu-upload-form class="your-class" title="Upload your media"]
-[textarea name="caption" class="textarea" id="ug_caption" description="Description (optional)"]
-[input type="file" name="photo" id="ug_photo" class="required" description="Your Photo" multiple=""]
-[input type="submit" class="btn" value="Submit"]
-[/fu-upload-form]`

-If you want to customize your form, please refer to Form Customization section.
+If you want to customize your form, please refer to FAQ section.

-You can also add select elements to your form like so:

-[select name="foo" class="select" id="ug_select" description="Pick a fruit" values="Apple,Banana,Cherry"]

 By default plugin allows all MIME-types that are whitelisted in WordPress.
 However, there's a filter if you need to add some exotic MIME-type.
-Refer to Other notes -> Configuration filters.
-Be sure to check out Other notes -> Form Customization to get a grasp on how to customize the upload form.
+Be sure to check out FAQ to get a grasp on how to customize the upload form with actions and filters.

 = New in v0.5 =